BugSplat-Git/bugsplat-unity/README.md

 ## Usage

 BugSplat's Unity integration is flexible and can be used in a variety of ways.
 The easiest way to get started is to create new script and attach it to a GameObject.
-In your script, create add a using statement that aliases `BugSplatUnity.BugSplat` as `BugSplat`.
+In your script, add a using statement that aliases `BugSplatUnity.BugSplat` as `BugSplat`.

 ```cs
 using BugSplat = BugSplatUnity.BugSplat;